 If the signals do not toggle properly, check whether the chip select region is configured for the proper address range within the MCU (the Diagnostics utility indicates the expected chip select address range) and that all peripherals and pin assignment registers are configured properly.

 In the following example, the Diagnostics mode is used to verify the programming algorithm configuration for an AM29LV320DB connected to the CS0 chip select on a NXP ColdFire MCF5272.

 The Diagnostics mode is accessed through the tool bar from the ChipSelectDiagnostics option within the interactive flash programming software.

 This is the Diagnostics Mode dialog.
+The chip selects are configured to be active in the address range of $000000 to $3FFFFF.
 There are two test operations which can be performed on the Flash: WRITE and READ.

 Here are the results of the diagnostics on the control signals of the AM29LV320DB connected to a 16 bit data bus.

 The blue graph represents Chip Enable (CE) The pink graph represents Output Enable (OE) The green graph represents Write Enable (WE)

 Below is the waveform that results from performing a WRITE test to the beginning of the Flash.
 Chip Enable is asserted and then Write Enable is asserted for two pulses.
 Output Enable remains high.
 The reason WE is asserted twice is that this particular algorithm has a 16-bit data bus and the test write is 32-bits.